chanyatfu/macos-hidden-settings/README.md

 This repo covers six hidden macOS settings that I found useful.
 The settings are:

+- Use Touch ID to authenticate sudo
-- Eliminate Dock's auto-hide delay
+- Eliminate Dock's pop-up delay
+- Scroll up on Dock icon to show all opened windows for that application
+- Enable key repeats
+- Dim hidden apps in the Dock
 - Show crash reporter as a notification
-- Dim hidden apps in the Dock
-- Scroll up on Dock app's icon to show all opened windows
-- Enable key repeats
-- Use Touch ID to authenticate sudo

 To run the setup, simply clone the repo and run the `run.sh` script.